docker/docs/contribute/overview.md

 We also provide:

-- A page of [useful components](components.md) you can add to your documentation.
+- A section of useful components you can add to your documentation.
+For components and controls we are using [Bootstrap](https://getbootstrap.com)
 - Information on Docker's [tone and voice](style/voice-tone.md).
 - A [writing checklist](checklist.md) to help you when you're contributing to Docker's documenation.